davidiw/os-website/lab/lab6.md

 Use `make INIT_CFLAGS=-DTEST_NO_NS run-testtime` to test your time code.
 You should see the environment count down from 5 in 1 second intervals.
-The "-DTEST_NO_NS" disables starting the network server environment, because it will panic at this point in the lab.
+The `-DTEST_NO_NS` disables starting the network server environment, because it will panic at this point in the lab.

 ### The Network Interface Card